 Visitor, Transient, Guest: Visitor/transient/guest is a person who is not a usual member of the household but has, for the time being joined the household and is sharing the living quarters and/or takes meals, but for a short period, and is expected to go back to his/her usual place of residence.
-Such persons may be related or unrelated.
+Such persons may be relative or non relative.
 Such persons will not be treated as HH members.